Dylan-Ennis/Suika-Game-MP1/Suika-Game-MP1/README.md

 - The point of the game is to get as many points as possible and reach the watermelon fruit at the end.

+## Frame Work

+- I would like to start out by making the styling of everything first if I can, so this would include the pictures I am using for fruit, the walls of my box, the scoreboard, background color, and object colors.

+- Once the styling is done I would like to add physics of fruits falling and combining when colliding, and possibly bouncing up when they are pushed by other fruits growing in size below them.

+- After I achieve how they move I would then apply math to add points for which fruits are combined and the scoreboard would update with the total number of points achieved during the game.

+- I would also then need to add a line at the top of the box to determine when the game ends by a function that recognizes when a fruit passes that line.
+Maybe something like an observer.